 Minor Capital (Minor Cap) Improvement Process:

 Minor Capital Improvements often begin with a Department envisioning a project supporting their mission and program objective.
-The Department drafts a project description, the reason for the project, and a conceptual project funding plan.
+The Department drafts a project description, the reason for the project, and a conceptual project funding plan and documents that information in the Space and Project Needs Request.
 The Department reviews the project with their Dean or Vice Chancellor (VC) in order to gain the necessary internal approvals to move forward.

 - The project will then go to the Chancellor's Commitee on Planning & Design (CCPD) for design approval.
 (Note: all Minor Capital Improvement Projects must go through CCPD, but if a Minor Capital Improvement does not have an aesthetic issue it need not go through the PRG.)

 - The PM then assembles the cost estimate, scope of work, schedule, and Minor Capital Improvement Form and submits the project packet to the Department.